DavidAnson/markdownlint/doc/Rules.md

 Aliases: valid-link-fragments

-This rule is triggered if a link fragment does not correspond to an heading within the document:
+This rule is triggered if a link fragment does not correspond to a heading within the document:

 ```markdown